alexferreiradev/alexferreiradev.github.io/blog/articles/4-test-slices.md

 ## Spring Tests

 Tests are one part of development that is difficult for a lot of developers.
 The developers need to know the library and frameworks to run the tests.
 The libraries help to integrate the language and the framework.
 The framework web mocks the dependencies for each infrastructure.
 So the developers tend to skip the test phase due to these challenges.
-Spring-Boot came to help with libraries for that, as the spring-boot-tests library.
+Spring-Boot came to help with libraries, such as the spring-boot-tests library.
 The library helps developers create simple tests faster.

 ## Slices tests on Spring Boot